chappy84/google-analytics-server-side/README.markdown

 Setting this to true will use the default.
 If you pass an associative array, this will be passed to BotInfo and through to the Adapter.
 When providing an associative array you can also pass the element 'adapter' which will tell BotInfo which class to use as the Adapter.
-You can also pass an instance of a GASS\BotInfo Adapter which will be used by the GASS\BotInfo Class.
+You can also pass an instance of a Gass\BotInfo Adapter which will be used by the Gass\BotInfo Class.

 ### Adapters